- Economic Landscape

 - Understanding the business case through recent successes and results from trials

-- Understanding the significance of water depths, minerals and geology
+- Significance of water depth, minerals and geology

 Govinder Singh Chopra